Kim Kardashian Puts Tabloid In Its Place For

 Kim Kardashian West has a face that almost every single person with internet access, or who regularly walks by a magazine stand, knows.
 It is smooth, luminous, and usually perfectly contoured.
 So, when Kardashian West presents as anything other than that, as in someone who is human and may have a blemish or bump every now and again, it somehow becomes a viral news story.

 Yesterday, that exact scenario occurred when Kardashian West stepped out for lunch in Los Angeles with bumps along her jawline, mouth, and eyebrows, which were covered with foundation.
-The Daily Mail was the first outlet to notice, writing that Kardashian West was having a "bad skin day" just days before she's set to attend her makeup artist Mario Dedivanovic's Master Class in L.A.
+The Daily Mail, as per usual, was the first outlet to notice, writing that Kardashian West was having a "bad skin day" just days before she's set to attend her makeup artist Mario Dedivanovic's Master Class in L.A.

 Advertisement